hringriin/conky/README.md

 ![Screenshot](images/screenshot.png "Screenshot")

 Thanks to DavidDavioBlue, who provided the basis of this conky-setup on [deviantart.com][ddbda-link].
 DDB also just adapted his version, the basis is provided [here][ddb-basis], also on DeviantArt.com.
+Thanks to [Andrew][lunaticoandrew], who provided the basis of the gauges I used in my system panel.

 # Installation